NENB-Hackathons/moneybuddy/README.md

 <p align="center">
 <img src="./src/assets/icon.png" width="300" height="310">

 MoneyBuddy is a application that helps you be smart with your financials.
-It was built in 48 hours for the OneHackII hackathon.
+It was built in 48 hours for the OneHackii hackathon.
 See the [Devpost](https://devpost.com/software/moneybuddy-hwf0um) for more info.

 ## Installation